AI Models Doing CRUD Programming

 The Setup

 As I mentioned this is real code from a real project.
 I was looking at a trivial update of an entity in the database via a REST service.
 I knew from previous experience that I would not be happy if I tell Copilot to write the whole feature so I wrote the interface and the DTOs and only used the Copilot chat for the actual Update method.
 I already had very similar method in another class so I told Copilot to copy it and essentially act as find and replace.
 The software in question has multitenancy.
 The tenant is called Organization so organizationId in the code is the tenant id.
 The example code updates an Application an entity directly under the Organization and the new code should update a FarmPlot which is also an entity directly under the Organization.
-Here is the code to update the an application:
+Here is the code to update an application:

 public async ValueTask<ApplicationDto?> UpdateAsync(